ocplatest/MCW-SAP-HANA-on-Azure/Whiteboard design session/WDS student guide - SAP HANA on Azure.md

 Directions:

-1. Pair with another table.
+1. Pair with another team.

-1. One table is the Microsoft team and the other table is the customer.
+2. One group is the Microsoft team and the other is the customer.

-1. The Microsoft team presents their proposed solution to the customer.
+3. The Microsoft team presents their proposed solution to the customer.

-1. The customer makes one of the objections from the list of objections.
+4. The customer makes one of the objections from the list of objections.

-1. The Microsoft team responds to the objection.
+5. The Microsoft team responds to the objection.

-1. The customer team gives feedback to the Microsoft team.
+6. The customer team gives feedback to the Microsoft team.

-1. Tables switch roles and repeat Steps 2-6.
+7. Switch roles and repeat Steps 2-6.

 ##  Wrap-up

-Timeframe: 20 minutes
+Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+Directions: Reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ##  Additional references